Frequently Asked Questions

 The Tacoma LNG facility is not an export facility.
 It is too small to compete with facilities designed for the export market.

 LNG will not be shipped out of the PSE facility.
 It is not an export terminal.
-It will store LNG for local use by PSE customers during the cold winter months and it will be a fueling facility for a limited number of ships that no longer want to burn diesel.
+It will store LNG for local use by PSE customers during the cold winter months and it will be a fueling facility for marine and other transportation customers.

 The facility has a contract with TOTE to provide approximately 900,000 gallons of LNG per week.
-The facility has about the same amount of currently uncontracted capacity that will eventually be sold to another transportation customer such as the Washington State Ferries or another ship operator.
+The facility has about 875,000 gallons of currently uncontracted production capacity that will eventually be sold to other transportation customers.

 Pipelines are manufactured using high strength materials that meet strict industry standards related to diameter and wall thickness.
 Higher pressure lines are constructed from corrosion protected steel, while intermediate pressure lines are normally constructed using high grade polyethylene.